QuantityPoint¶

 A default-constructed QuantityPoint

-consider this to be a breaking change.
-The only valid operation on a default-constructed
+poorly communicates intent.
+The only logically valid operation on a default-constructed

 is to assign to it later on.